 Global Engagement Learning Grants support the incorporation of Educating Illinois Goal Two into students’ curricular experiences.
 Grants reimburse faculty for expenses directly associated with course-based events, activities, or projects that “prepare students to excel in a globally competitive, culturally diverse, and changing environment.”
 This grant is co-sponsored by Office of International Studies and Programs and CTLT.
 Awards are up to $500.
 Deadlines in Fall, Spring, and Summer.

 Community Engagement Learning Grants support the incorporation of ISU’s core value of civic engagement into students’ curricular experiences.
 Grants reimburse faculty for expenses directly associated with course-based events, activities, or projects that develop students’ civic and community knowledge, attitudes, and behaviors and prepare them to participate in social change.
 This grant is co-sponsored by the Civic Engagement and Responsibility Minor, the American Democracy Project at ISU, and CTLT.
 Awards are up to $500.
 No deadlines—applications accepted any time before the work commences.

-These grants provide financial support for faculty to attend conferences and workshops that emphasize teaching and learning.
-Awards are up to $300 to supplement expenses covered through other sources.
-No deadlines—applications accepted anytime before travel commences.
+Teaching Development Travel Grants provide financial support for faculty to attend conferences and workshops that emphasize teaching and learning.
+Awards are up to $500 to supplement expenses covered through other sources.
+No deadlines—applications accepted any time before the travel commences.

 Peruse this list of other internal grant opportunities from the Scholarship of Teaching and Learning, and Research and Sponsored Programs.